 - Do I need an EIN for an LLC?

 LLCs are flexible compared to other types of companies.
-Company owners are able to organize their LLC as a nonprofit if desired, as well as using the rules designed for corporate taxes if they choose.
+Company owners are able to organize their LLC as a nonprofit if desired, as well as use the rules designed for corporate taxes if they choose.
 LLCs fall between partnerships and corporations, giving them the characteristics of both.
 After an LLC has been organized, it will operate under something known as an operating agreement.
 From then on, the LLC provides certain protections to the assets of the business owner.

 Like an S Corporation or a C Corporation, individual business owners generally cannot be held responsible for the debts of their LLCs.
 However, if a business owner had commingled personal funds with business funds, or if the business owner was directly responsible for the LLC failing, it is possible that the company’s debts may be transferred to the business owner.